Mount Gravatt Cemetery and Crematorium

 Mount Gravatt Cemetery offers a wide range of burial options, including:

-- lawn beam burials feature bronze, glass or steel plaques set on concrete or granite bases, whereas the monumental areas allow for grave surrounds and headstones like those seen in older cemeteries
+- lawn beam burials feature bronze, glass or steel plaques set on concrete or granite bases

-- plaques for lawn beam areas must be ordered through Council
+- you must order plaques for lawn beam areas through Council

 - each grave site can accommodate up to three burials and ashes can also be interred in the grave

-- vault interment numbers are dependant on vault size
+- vault interment numbers depend on vault size

 - burial sites can be pre-purchased at today's prices or purchased as required

-- funeral services can be held at the grave, in the cemetery chapel or at a private church or facility.
+- funeral services are held at the grave, in the cemetery chapel or at a private church or facility.

-To view available burial options at Mount Gravatt Cemetery, an appointment is necessary to ensure there is an officer available to assist.
+You need to make an appointment to view available burial options at Mount Gravatt Cemetery.
 To request an appointment, contact the office by email.

-Where the funeral service is held at a private church or facility, the funeral director will personally deliver the coffin to the crematorium.
-Most cremations take place right after the service when available, and the ashes are ready for collection or placement in a memorial site within two to three days.
+The funeral director will deliver the coffin to the crematorium for funeral services held at a private church or facility.
+Most cremations take place right after the service when available.
+Ashes are ready for collection or placement in a memorial site within two to three days.

-Mount Gravatt Cemetery and Crematorium has a memorial chapel, suitable for all types of funeral services.
+The memorial chapel is suitable for all types of funeral services.

-Various garden settings and memorial wall options are available at Mount Gravatt Cemetery and Crematorium including:
+Various garden settings and memorial wall options include:

 - native gardens